curious-attempt-bunny/zendo-second-edition-rules-walkthrough/README.md

 <img src="6.jpg" width="500">

 All "students" secretly guess by palming a white or black marker.
-Once everyone is ready, the master reveals the correct marker, and all "students" that guessed correctly get a green guessing cube:
+Once everyone is ready, the master reveals the correct marker, and all "students" that guessed correctly get a green guessing cube (both "students" were correct):

 <img src="7.jpg" width="500">

-The "student" decides to then spend their guessing cube and states their what they think the rule may be "exactly one piece".
+The first "student" decides to then spend their guessing cube, and states their what they think the rule may be "exactly one piece".

-Because the "student" was wrong, the "master" provides a refuting (either positive or negative) structure along with an indicating marker:
+Because the first "student" was wrong, the "master" provides a refuting (either positive or negative) structure along with an indicating marker:

 <img src="8.jpg" width="500">

-The next "student" assembles a structure, and declares "tell!":
+The second "student" assembles a structure, and declares "tell!":

 <img src="9.jpg" width="500">

 The "master" indicates whether the structure meets (white marker) or fails (black marker) the rule:

 <img src="10.jpg" width="500">

+The second "student" now spends their guessing cube, and states that the rule is "exactly one blue piece".

+They are correct!
+The "master" reveals the rule and the game is over:

 <img src="11.jpg" width="500">